alexcu2718/fdf/IMPROVEMENTS.md

 Note: This must use `stat` type calls, not `lstat` type ones.
 Consider using `fstatat` with `AT_SYMLINK_NOFOLLOW` as an alternative approach.

+EDIT:

+After doing some research

+(quick benchmarks, roughly done)

+It seems fstat calls are IMMENSELY faster than stat.

+This is my next priority to address!
+Surprisingly, statx doesn't seem to have any benefits speedwise, even seems to be slower!

+Personally, I don't want to chase down statx anyway, because it means linux/musl/other Posix systems will have another separate code layer that will add even MORE complexity.
+Not advised!

+---

+fstat                   time:   [126.25 ns 126.40 ns 126.57 ns]
+                        change: [−23.349% −22.681% −22.082%] (p = 0.00 < 0.05)
+                        Performance has improved.
+Found 14 outliers among 100 measurements (14.00%)
+  3 (3.00%) high mild
+  11 (11.00%) high severe

+stat                    time:   [274.11 ns 274.87 ns 275.72 ns]
+                        change: [−24.565% −23.430% −22.442%] (p = 0.00 < 0.05)
+                        Performance has improved.
+Found 3 outliers among 100 measurements (3.00%)
+  3 (3.00%) high mild

+---

 ## 4. Additional Features

 Implement extra functionality such as custom `.fdfignore` files.
 This shouldn't be particularly difficult to implement.
 Additional features to be added as requirements arise.